DeviaVir/zenbot/README.md

 zenbot is an automated Bitcoin trading bot for [GDAX](https://gdax.com/).

 zenbot bases its decisions on volume triggers of the "taker" side and trades only at market value.
-The automation is "passive" because instead of doing its own technical analysis, zen follows in the footsteps of other traders/bots.
+The trading strategy is based on machine-learning and historical analysis, which you can run yourself and discover better strategies.
 It has full console graphing/indicators to show its reasoning when making decisions.

 Since zenbot has no specific strategy, it requires no configuration.
 Out of the box, it works as a paper-based trade advisor.
 Give it a virtual balance, and it will simulate on historical data and give you an ROI figure.
 Give it an API key, and it will actually perform trades!